 - The date and location of when and where the rent is to be paid

-However, not all states will have identical leasing and rental requirements and may differ on some important issues.
+However, not all states will have identical lease agreement requirements and may differ on some important issues.

 For example, some states may impose stricter security deposit amounts, while others may differentiate on required notice timeframes for a landlord, before entry into a premises.

 As long as the Federal minimum requirement is met, states may adopt varying laws and regulations for leasing and renting properties.
 It is important to familiarize yourself with the specificities and requirements of your state to ensure Lease/Rental Agreement comprehensiveness and protection of your financial and legal rights.

 1. California Residential Lease Agreement Sample

 The sample lease agreement below describes a contract between “Landlord” Tony Stark and “Tenant” Steve Rogers.
 He agrees to rent a house in Los Angeles for $1,000 per month and continuing on a month-to-month basis.
 The tenant agrees to pay for all utilities and services for the Premises.